 For the first hour of the film, Leia has a faux-British accent that is dropped halfway through the movie and never heard from again; notably, she drops it right in the middle of the Alderaan scene.
 It's entirely possible that she was using her dignified "senatorial voice" initially to seem condescending and show her bravery, but when Tarkin threatened to destroy Alderaan, she reacted in her natural accent.

-My interpretation was honestly that Leia was just mocking Tarkin's own British accent, possibly to hide how scared she really is, but when Alderaan is threatened she drops it, realising that this is NOT the kind of man you want to upset
+My interpretation was that Leia was just mocking Tarkin's own British accent, possibly to hide how afraid she was, but when Alderaan was threatened, she dropped it, realising that this is NOT the kind of man you want to upset.

-Also worth noting: the sentence right before was "I don't think he exists anymore." — even with metaphorical truths Owen isn't quite certain Obi-Wan is entirely dead, but he'd likely prefer to think he is, because if Obi-Wan came back it quite likely could involve Luke.
+Also worth noting: the sentence right before was "I don't think he exists anymore." — even with metaphorical truths, Owen isn't quite certain Obi-Wan is entirely dead, but he'd likely prefer to think he is, because if Obi-Wan came back, it quite likely could endanger Luke.

 The X-Wings locking their S-Foils into Attack Position seems to be mostly pointless, aside from Rule of Cool, but given George Lucas's love of homaging older works, and his later habit of basing starfighter designs on historical fighter aircraft in the Prequel Trilogy, it seems that the S-Foils could be a reference to the specially designed flaps or air brakes used by dive bombers in World War II.
 They would be extended to maximize drag (and prevent the airplane from ripping itself apart in a high-speed dive) just before the bomber rolled into its attack dive.